aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/Bedrock/index.en.md

 - AI models can retrieve relevant information from your documents
 - Responses become contextually accurate and specific to your data

 ::alert[**Simple RAG**: This is just the beginning!
 OpenWebUI provides basic RAG functionality.
-In later modules, we'll explore more sophisticated RAG implementations.]{type="success"}
+Many different ways to implement more advanced RAG capabilities.]{type="success"}
 =====================

 ## Key Takeaways